Nicholas Eden, 2nd Earl of Avon: Government service

 Having risen to the rank of lieutenant-colonel in the Royal Green Jackets, Lord Avon served under Margaret Thatcher as British Parliamentary delegate to the North Atlantic Assembly from 1979, a Lord-in-waiting from 1980 to 1983, as Under-Secretary of State for Energy from 1983 to 1984 and as Under-Secretary of State for the Environment from 1984 until his resignation because of ill health in March 1985, shortly before his death.

 Personal life

 Widely known to have been homosexual, Lord Avon was unmarried and died from complications related to AIDS at the age of 54.
 The cause of death on the death certificate was stated as meningoencephalitis or "inflammation of the brain."
 Upon his death, his titles became extinct.
 At the time of his death, The News of the World identified a man "listed as authorizing cremation of Avon’s body as an antiques dealer who lived with Avon in Holland Park."

 The character of Peter Morton in the 1992 film Peter's Friends is said to have been partly inspired by Lord Avon.

+He was generous, giving numerous dinners catered by him even when in government.
+He had an interest in a restaurant "Nicks Diner" at one time.